Simulation Model Calibration with Dynamic Stratification and Adaptive Sampling: EXPERIMENTAL RESULTS

 Recall the example we started with in Section~\ref{sec:Intro}.
 The \emph{wake} effect causes the wind speed reaching the downwind turbines to be less than the wind speed at the upwind turbines, affecting the power generated by these turbines~\citep{you2017wind}.
 Jensen wake model \citep{jensen1983note} is a simple but widely used wake model extendable to a multi-turbine setting \citep{katic1986simple} that assumes that wake propagates linearly in the downwind direction, as shown in Figure~\ref{fig:Jensen_wake}.
 The value of the wake decay coefficient ($\theta$ in Figure~\ref{fig:Jensen_wake}) impacts the performance of the Jensen wake model.
 Though a value of $\theta = 0.04$ is widely assumed for offshore wind farms \citep{barthelmie2010quantifying,katic1986simple}, some recent studies have shown that this value does not necessarily depict the wind speed reduction observed in actual wind farms \citep{goccmen2016wind,you2017direction}.
 Thus, it is essential to determine the value of this wake decay coefficient for each wind farm separately.
 The wake model simulates the wind speed at each turbine in the wind farm.
 The power curve for the turbines is generated via B-splines by using the data at one of the upwind turbines \citep{lee2013bayesian,you2017direction}.
 This power curve is used to estimate the power generated at each turbine.

 In our case study, data is collected from an offshore wind farm with 30+ turbines.
 The data includes information about wind conditions, such as the 10-minute average wind speed (WS) and direction, turbulence intensity (TI), etc. Along with this, it also consists of a 10-minute average power generated by each turbine.
 In the analysis, the power generated by each turbine is normalized by dividing it by the maximum possible power that can be generated, referred to as nominal power \citep{milan2010power,byon2011simulation}.
 For a given combination of input wind condition $X$ (WS, TI, etc.) and the wake decay coefficient $\theta$, Jensen's wake model estimates the power generated by turbines $h(\theta; X)$.
-This simulated power is then compared to the observed power at turbines $Y$ to get $F(\theta,(X,Y))$, the objective function value.
+This simulated power is then compared to the observed power at turbines $Y$ to get $F(\theta,(X,Y))$, the objective function value, the loss function measuring the discrepancy between observed power and model predicted ones.

-\subsection{Implementation}

-We conduct 20 independent experiments (macro-replications) to perform the proposed data-driven calibration and compare the effect of dynamic stratification on the performance of simulation optimization.
+\subsubsection{Implementation}

 A modeling set comprising $70\%$ data used for optimization is sampled independently for each macro-replication.
 Each macro-replication starts at the same initial point $\theta_0 = 0.1$, the initial TR radius $\Delta_0= 0.08$ and the minimum sample size $\lambda_0 = 80$, and runs for a total of 10,000 simulations (budget).
-Common random numbers (CRN) are used to enable reproducibility and sharper comparison between alternative approaches.
-Intermediate recommended solutions at different budget points track the optimization trajectory.
-To evaluate these solutions, the objective function value at these intermediate solutions is evaluated using a validation set $30\%$ of the total data sampled independently of the modeling set for post-processing.
-The post-estimated objective function values for each macro-replication are then aggregated to obtain the mean and $95\%$ confidence intervals (CI) to obtain progress curves per expended budget.

 In our first proposed approach, the input variables WS and TI are used as the stratification variables for dividing the data via binary trees (\textit{BT}).
-While building the trees, we use the minimum leaf size threshold $\tau=5$.